Logo icon

 Why are my ads not delivering to my target audience?

-Common reasons include an audience size that is too small (under 1,000 users), a low bid cap, or low ad relevance scores.
-Try broadening your targeting slightly or improving your creative.
+In social media ad targeting, delivery issues often come from an audience size that is too small (typically under 1,000 users), a low bid cap, or weak ad relevance.
+To improve targeted online marketing performance, consider broadening your digital marketing target audience slightly or improving creative quality.

-Is targeting too narrow bad for influencer marketing?
+Is overly narrow targeting harmful in influencer marketing?

 Can I target my competitors' customers?